Extendibility and boundedness of invariants on singularities of wavefronts: Singularities of rank 1

 where $\epsilon=1+v^2+\cos^2(ku)k^2v^{2k+4}(\frac{1}{k+1}-\frac{1}{k+2})^2$.
 Then, $\laO=\sin(ku)v^k$, $(\eo\go-\fuo\fdo) \in \mathfrak{T}_\Omega$ therefore $\KO \in \mathfrak{T}_\Omega$ and by the proposition above the Gaussian curvature $K$ admit a $C^\infty$ extension to $\R^2$.
 Observe that, since $\II=\Lambdam\II_\Omega$ (see proposition \ref{D}), we have $e, f, g \in \mathfrak{T}_\Omega$. \end{ex}

-\begin{rem} The boundedness and extendibility of Gaussian curvature are conserved under changes of coordinates in the domain, however they are not conserved making changes at co-domain.
+\begin{remark} The boundedness and extendibility of Gaussian curvature are conserved under changes of coordinates in the domain, however they are not conserved making changes at co-domain.
 The wavefront $\x(u,v)=(u, 2v^3+u^2v,3v^4+u^2v^2+u^2)$ with Gaussian curvature unbounded can be obtained from example \ref{ex1} whose Gaussian curvatures is bounded, applying at co-domain the diffeomorphism $F(X,Y,Z)=(X,Y,Z+X^2)$.
-The same situation occurs with the wavefronts from example \ref{ex2} and $(u,\sin(ku)\frac{v^{k+1}}{k+1},\sin(ku)\frac{v^{k+2}}{k+2}+u^2)$ which have extendable and non-extendable Gaussian curvatures respectively. \end{rem}
+The same situation occurs with the wavefronts from example \ref{ex2} and $(u,\sin(ku)\frac{v^{k+1}}{k+1},\sin(ku)\frac{v^{k+2}}{k+2}+u^2)$ which have extendable and non-extendable Gaussian curvatures respectively. \end{remark}

 \begin{definition} Let $\x:U \to \R^3$ be a wavefront, $\Omegam$ a tmb of $\x$ and $\p \in \Sigma(\x)$.
 We say that $\x$ is {\it parallelly smoothable at $\p$} if there exist $\epsilon>0$ and an open neighborhood $V$ of $\p$ such that $rank(D(\x+l\n)(\q))=2$ for every $(\q,l) \in V\times(0,\epsilon)$ or every $(\q,l) \in V\times(-\epsilon,0)$. \end{definition}